acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Power/Corruption
 Thu, 31 May 2018 12:47:53

 "&rdquo;˜Power tends to corrupt, and absolute power corrupts absolutely.&rdquo; We&rdquo;ve all seen this quote of Lord Acton.
 Most people agree with it.
-I don&rdquo;t.
+I don&rsquo;t.
 Like many (if not most) great quotes, it is dead wrong.
 Why?
-Because it&rdquo;s exactly backwards, that&rdquo;s why...
+Because it&rsquo;s exactly backwards, that&rsquo;s why...
-"Let&rdquo;s reconstruct Acton&rdquo;s sentence in a way that reflects the truth of the matter (and energy) of power.
+"Let&rsquo;s reconstruct Acton&rsquo;s sentence in a way that reflects the truth of the matter (and energy) of power.
 Put the word &rdquo;˜man&rdquo; in place of &rdquo;˜power&rdquo;, and then move the word &rdquo;˜power&rdquo; behind the word &rdquo;˜corrupt(s)&rdquo;.
-Now let&rdquo;s see what it should look like if we&rdquo;re truly seeking the truth: &rdquo;˜(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rdquo;."&mdash;Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton's Apostasy</em></a>
+Now let&rsquo;s see what it should look like if we&rdquo;re truly seeking the truth: &rdquo;˜(Man) tends to corrupt power, and absolute (Man) corrupts power absolutely&rdquo;."&mdash;Ianto Watt <a href="http://wmbriggs.com/post/24549/" rel="noopener" target="_blank"><em>Lord Acton's Apostasy</em></a>

 ## The Problem
 Sat, 02 Jun 2018 11:48:39

 &ldquo;The problem is no longer getting people to express themselves, but providing little gaps of solitude and silence in which they might eventually find something to say.
-Repressive forces don&rdquo;t stop people from expressing themselves, but rather, force them to express themselves.
+Repressive forces don&rsquo;t stop people from expressing themselves, but rather, force them to express themselves.
 What a relief to have nothing to say, the right to say nothing, because only then is there a chance of framing the rare, or ever rarer, the thing that might be worth saying.&rdquo;&mdash;Gilles Deleuze

 ## Joyce&#039;s Reality
 Mon, 18 Jun 2018 11:07:32